b13/sg-cookie-optin/README.md

 1. Install this extension with the Extension Manager, or with composer.

 2. Go to the extension configuration and set your license key and output folder.
 You must set this folder accordingly in case your TYPO3 installation is in a subdirectory relative to the web server document root.

 3. Add the static TypoScript named "Cookie Consent" to your instance with the "Template" backend module.

     - Open up the "Template" module in the backend of TYPO3.
     - Go to your root site page within the page tree.
     - Choose "Info/Modify" at the select on the top.
-    - Click on the button "Edit the whole template record".
+    - Click on the button "Edit the whole template record."
-    - Select the tab "Includes".
+    - Select the tab "Includes."
     - Choose the template "Cookie Consent (sg_cookie_optin)" on the multi select box with the name "Include static (from extensions)"
     - Save

 4. Go into the "Cookie Consent" backend module, configure it and save it once.

 ## How to add scripts / How to rewrite the script HTML?

-Unfortunately we can't support HTML code for the cookie scripts, because of security cases.
+Unfortunately, we can't support HTML code for the cookie scripts, because of security cases.
 So you need to rewrite the HTML code to javascript.
 Here's an example for the Google Tag Manager:

 HTML: